Coder23848/NotReallyAGamer/README.md

 |

-Specifically, the joke voice lines that play when you take damage or die as the slugcat without a name.
+Specifically, this mod removes the joke "gamer" voice lines that play when you take damage or die as the slugcat without a name.